What is Wiskott-Aldrich syndrome (WAS), and what does it have to do with my child’s immune system?

 What are the symptoms of Wiskott-Aldrich syndrome?

-Nearly every child with WAS will start showing symptoms as a baby, between the time he’s born and by the time he turns 1.
+Nearly every child with WAS will start showing symptoms as a baby, between the time he’s born and the time he turns 1.
 The symptoms usually include:

 - frequent and easy bleeding that can occur: